 Olive Green – PPG Paints

-If you haven’t noticed, 2021 will be a year of earthy tones that are inspired by nature.
+If you haven’t noticed, this will be a year of earthy tones that are inspired by nature.
 PPG Paints brings us this beautiful, deep olive green exterior paint color that mimics the deepest tones of the natural world.

 While green may be a pretty popular house color already, homeowners often opt for a light, airy green.
 This rich and moody green brings a certain elegance to a home almost as if it is inviting you straight into a lush, mossy forest.